 Taking 5 minutes to practice this daily can be useful.
 Once you feel comfortable with this technique, you can increase the time to up to 10 minutes.
 You can also incorporate mind visuals.
 For example, while practicing this technique, you can close your eyes and picture something that calms you (e.g. the ocean or a meadow).

 While this technique can be helpful, it is advisable to seek professional help should you feel your anxiety symptoms worsen over time or severely affect daily activities such as school and work.
-Should you feel you are faced with the more pronounced effects of anxiety, I find that having a safe environment to talk about your anxiety and what triggers it is important (e.g. individual psychotherapy).
+Should you feel you are faced with the more pronounced effects of anxiety, having a safe environment to talk about your anxiety and what triggers it is important (e.g. individual psychotherapy).
 Therapy can provide an environment where you can explore symptoms and how it affects your mind, body, and daily interactions.
 In therapy, you can discuss further ways to manage your symptoms of anxiety.